Create standards-ready passport and ID photos

 AAMC — ERAS photo requirementsWhat to wear

 For the ERAS upload, business formal in solid neutral colors is the convention — a blazer over a button-down, or a shirt and tie; white coats are not standard for the MyERAS identification photo.
 Reserve the white coat or scrubs for your hospital directory, Doximity and practice-website portraits, where they help patients recognize their physician.
+Keep colours muted and patterns simple so nothing distracts from your face at the small size the ERAS photo is displayed.
+Imagera can render the business-formal, white-coat and scrubs looks from the same upload, so you're covered for both the application and your clinical profiles.

 Background & setting

 For ERAS, use a plain, evenly lit neutral backdrop — light gray, off-white or pale blue — with head and shoulders centered and no harsh shadows.
 For a practice website or hospital directory, a soft, slightly blurred clinical or warm-neutral background reads as approachable and credible without competing with your face.
+A light, even background also keeps the file small, which helps you stay under the ERAS 150 KB cap.
+Imagera generates both the plain-neutral application backdrop and the softer clinical setting, so you're not locked into one look per shoot.

 applicants in the 2026 ERAS residency cycle — each must upload one photo to MyERAS · source